iph9x/faceit-metric/README.md

 ## FACEIT METRIC

-Faceit Metric give you see:
+Faceit Metric allows you to see:

 * detailed statistic of all players
-* statistic player for last 10-100 matches
+* player statistic for the last 10-100 matches
-* list of last matches
+* list of recent matches
-* detailed statistic of match
+* detailed match statistics
 * comparing players

 [Try it here!](http://faceit-metric.ru/)